 This is actually a result of the worms feeding on a large portion of the consumed food and nutrient ingested by the dog.

 Dogs with heavy worm loads, tend to have a grumpy look.

 This is a common sign of worm load in puppies.
-Puppies which were infested from their mothers womb show this feature clearly.
+Puppies that were infested from their mother’s womb show this feature clearly.
 Round bloated tummy with poor stunted growth.

-These are a number of signs most commonly seen in infested dogs.
+These are a number of signs most commonly seen in infected dogs.

-Now lets leave the periphery And lets move into our main focus.
+And let us move into our main focus.